Skip to main content

 customUserId: '<your-custom-user-id>', // (optional)

-purchaseConfig: createRevenueCatPurchaseConfig(),
+purchaseConfig: createRevenueCatPurchaseConfig(

-onHeliumPaywallEvent: (event) => {
+onHeliumPaywallEvent: (event: HeliumPaywallEvent) => {

 switch (event.type) {

-case 'subscriptionFailed':
+case 'purchaseFailed':

 // Custom logic